Healing with PEMF Therapy

 Many people experience tremendous results within the first week or two of using their system.
 For some people, results come more slowly, and we can react to that by fine-tuning the treatment protocol.
 The body takes time to heal once it is given the appropriate signal or stimulus.
 A fracture, for example, will take 8 to 12 weeks to heal to a point where the bone can be used.
 This does not mean the healing process is complete, but just that the body part is usable once again.
 Magnetic therapies can speed the healing rate, but they cannot work miracles.
 Illness is rarely, if ever, an instantaneous happening—the same is true of healing.
 We did not get to our current health state overnight, and we are unlikely to heal overnight.

-Having proper expectations is important in the use of PEMF therapies.
+Setting a healing timeline and having proper expectations is important in the use of PEMF therapies.
 If you are depressed or anxious, for example, small health improvements may seem inadequate.
 To set realistic expectations, we must first understand the nature of the problem, the depth of the damage or dysfunction, the types of tissues involved and their respective regeneration potential, and the age of the person.
 In many cases, people don’t necessarily notice a huge improvement in symptoms day to day, but when they look back over a week or a month, they realize they have improved significantly.

 Even if PEMFs are not likely to reverse a dysfunction, they can stall or slow the progression of a disease state.
 And for tissues that do not have regenerative capacities, PEMFs are still valuable in reducing pain, reducing swelling, improving circulation, and stimulating whatever regeneration may be possible.